EnhancedNetwork/TOHE-Docs/Install.md

 ![image](./images/ResultFolder.png)

 5. Within the TOHE folder, run `Among Us.exe`.
 The first time running it may take some time while the mod sets up its files.
 If you see a black screen, just wait a couple minutes.
 Once it finishes loading, you should get a popup with TOHE news.
 If you do not see anything about TOHE, double check that your files are all in the same folder.<br>
 Note: If you separated your TOHE Mod and Vanilla folders, and run into an issue where it says 'you are logged out/in offline mode', close TOHE and open Steam (or launch Vanilla AU as this will open Steam too), then try again.
 This should solve the issue.
+(Separating your folders isn't required, but recommended so your mod still works if a major Among Us update is released.)

 6. `(Optional)` Right click your `Among Us.exe` and click '`Create shortcut`'.
 Move your new shortcut to wherever you can easily access it, such as your Desktop!
 #### You have now installed Town of Host: Enhanced!
 All that remains is to start up a private lobby and customize your settings.